 You want to reach a new market or demographic.

 Sure, your company may have been around for 75 years.
 The question is, are you attracting the crowd who has long perished or the ones with the purchasing power?
-To keep your business moving forward, it’s necessary to tap to a new market.
+To keep your business moving forward, it’s necessary to tap into a new market.

 Your brand doesn’t align with the changing market.

-Your company may be offering top-notch services or products, but you can easily be left behind because your brand does not resemble the cutting edge technology and look of today.
+Your company may be offering top-notch services or products, but you can easily be left behind because your brand does not resemble the cutting-edge technology and look of today.

 If your brand or company has been associated with a different demographic, rebranding will attract a new customer base.
 Take Burberry, for example.
 In the past, their clothes became associated with thug wear, which caused their sales to plummet.
-With rebranding and lots of marketing, they were able to change people’s perception and is now known as a high-end luxury fashion line.
+With the rebranding and lots of marketing, they were able to change people’s perception and are now known as a high-end luxury fashion line.